renetik/renetik-ios-layout/README.md

 Open and clear mind.

 ## Installation
-You can install using swift package manager for now using latest released version.
+You can install using swift package manager for now using latest released version or master.

 ## Usage
 Look at usage in demo application or [Documentation](https://renetik.github.io/renetik-ios-layout/) that will be hopefully documented better soon,